-Back by popular demand, Metadata Mixers are underway at Drexel University’s College of Computing and Informatics.
-Please join us on selected Tuesday’s 4:00-5:00 PM (2018 schedule below).
+Back by popular demand, Metadata Mixers for 2020 are here.
+Please join us on selected days and times (2020 schedule below).

 Metadata Mixers are free, public events, and open to all.
 Our format varies (e.g., single presenter, multiple lightning talks, targeted discussion topic/s, field trips, etc.); and we always allocate time for open discussion, updates, and engagement.